Copyright © 2016

-"But Mister Sharpe, I won't be able to get to my..."
+"But Mister Grey, I won't be able to get to my..."

 "You won't need them lad, the sharpest thing in the Officers Mess is their tongues and you will have to give up your weapons at the door to the Mess.
 Its regulations."

-"Give them up, Mister Sharpe.
+"Give them up, Mister Grey.
 All of them?"

 "Well you look as ready as you ever will be lad.
 Have you been practicing the sign language we taught you?"